 1. Who is the Citizens’ Reviews programme for?

-The programme is suitable for aspiring theatre critics who have some knowledge of the local theatre scene, possess an open and critical mind, and who are strong writers with the ability to clearly express his or her opinions with supporting evidence.
+The programme is suitable for aspiring theatre critics who have good knowledge of the local theatre scene, possess an open and critical mind, and who are strong writers with some experience in writing about the arts.
+He or she should be able to clearly express his or her opinions with supporting evidence.

 Anyone who is a Singaporean Citizen, Permanent Resident or resident of Singapore.